aeternity/dex-contracts-v2/README.md

 ## Audit

 In April 2022 QuviQ provided an audit for the contracts.
-Please find the report [here](./Dex2_Audit_20220419.pdf)
+Please find the [report](./Dex2_Audit_20220419.pdf) in this repo.
+The audit contains no further recommendations or actions that need to be performed to ensure a secure dex contract.

 ## Development